1-817-616-3296 (English) / 1-888-281-8150 (Spanish) info@tdsfluid.com www.tdsfluid.com

 sharethis sharing button

-A Gorman Rupp seal is an OEM mechanical seal engineered specifically for Gorman-Rupp pumps, while standard pump seals are generic solutions designed to fit multiple pump brands.
-The difference in design, material quality, and pump compatibility directly impacts seal life, leakage prevention, and system uptime.
+A Gorman Rupp seal is an OEM mechanical seal specifically engineered for Gorman-Rupp pumps, whereas standard pump seals are generic solutions designed for multi-brand compatibility.
+This difference in design, material quality, and fit plays a major role in performance, durability, and leakage prevention.

 In this in-depth guide, we’ll break down:

-• What makes the Gorman Rupp seal unique
+• What makes the Gorman Rupp pump seal unique

 • How standard pump seals function